 - Transactions may be agreed by means of telephone calls to the DMO's dealing desk, or may be undertaken by means of a proprietary electronic trading or communications system.
-Details regarding the systems used by the DMO may be obtained by counterparties or prospective counterparties from the DMO's dealing desk. - Transactions undertaken with the DMO are irrevocable, unless both parties are in agreement. - Telephone calls to the DMO's dealing desk and settlements desk will be recorded.
-The DMO's record of a deal will prevail in the event of any dispute or misunderstanding. - In no event shall the DMO be liable for any loss suffered by any party as a result of a delay, failure or any other issue arising in connection with Bloomberg Auction System (BAS) or any other electronic trading platform or communications system. - The counterparty will be wholly responsible for ensuring that, in relation to all transactions and its business relationship with the DMO, it has complied fully with all legal and regulatory restrictions and obligations applicable to it in all relevant jurisdictions.
+Details regarding the systems used by the DMO may be obtained by counterparties or prospective counterparties from the DMO's dealing desk. - Transactions undertaken with the DMO are irrevocable, unless both parties are in agreement. - Telephone calls to the DMO's dealing desk and settlements desk will be recorded10.
+The DMO's record of a deal will prevail in the event of any dispute or misunderstanding. - In no event shall the DMO be liable for any loss suffered by any party as a result of a delay, failure or any other issue arising in connection with Bloomberg Auction System (BAS) or any other electronic trading platform or communications system. - The counterparty will be wholly responsible for ensuring that, in relation to all transactions and its business relationship with the DMO, it has complied fully with all legal and regulatory restrictions and obligations applicable to it in all relevant jurisdictions. - The instruments which are the subject of this Operational Notice may not be subscribed by any person or legal entity in any jurisdiction if Her Majesty's Treasury would be required to obtain any authorisation or consent, make any filing, publish any prospectus or take any other action by virtue of such subscription. - This Operational Notice does not constitute an offer or solicitation by anyone in any jurisdiction in which such offer or solicitation is not authorised or to any person to whom it is unlawful to make such offer or solicitation. - No action has been taken or will be taken in any jurisdiction by or on behalf of Her Majesty's Treasury that would permit a public offering of any instrument contemplated by this Operational Notice, or possession or distribution of any offering or publicity material relating to any instrument contemplated by this Operational Notice, in any country or jurisdiction where action for that purpose is required.

-&lt;sup>10 The DMO's dealing room voice system is a BT ITS-based dealerboard system.
+10 The DMO's dealing room voice system is a BT ITS-based dealerboard system.
 Counterparties wishing to install a dedicated line will need to order a private digital voice circuit via IPC between their own and the DMO's dealing rooms, with themselves as the "A" end and the DMO as the "B" end.
 Counterparties are free to select the carrier of their choice subject to suitable presentation at the DMO's site.
 The DMO currently has telecommunications services from COLT Telecommunications and BT.